Sally G Pasion

 Ugochi Ikeme (B.S.
 SF State, California Department of Fish and Wildlife)

 Himanshi Jaswal (B.S.
-SF State, currently Medical School student)
+SF State)

 Ryan Kendle (graduate student, M.D.-Ph.D.
 Drexel University, UCLA, oncologist)